jcmourey/SharingCoreDataObjectsBetweenICloudUsers/README.md

 }
 ```

 The persistent history stays on the device as a part of the Core Data store, and accumulates over time.
 Apps that have a large data set can purge it.
-To do so, apps can observe [`eventChangedNotification`](https://developer.apple.com/documentation/coredata/nspersistentcloudkitcontainer/3618808-eventchangednotification) to determine the start date of the last successful `.export` event, and then purge the history that occurs sometime before that date.
-The _sometime_ needs to be long enough for the history to become irrelevant, which can be several months for apps that users use on a regular basis.
+To do so, observe [`eventChangedNotification`](https://developer.apple.com/documentation/coredata/nspersistentcloudkitcontainer/3618808-eventchangednotification) to determine the start date of the last successful `.export` event, and then purge the history that occurs sometime before that date.
+The _sometime_ needs to be long enough for the history to become irrelevant, which can be several months for apps that people use on a regular basis.
 Apps generally only need to purge the history several times a year.

-- Note: Core Data relies on the persistent history to determine the data it needs to export.
-The history stays relevant before Core Data finishes processing it.
-Purging the history that is still relevant invalidates Core Data's internal state, and triggers a `reset` operation that synchronizes the store with the CloudKit server truth.
+- Note: `NSPersistentCloudKitContainer` relies on the persistent history to determine the data it needs to export.
+The history remains relevant before `NSPersistentCloudKitContainer` finishes processing it.
+Purging the history that is still relevant invalidates some internal state, and triggers a `reset` operation that synchronizes the store with the CloudKit server truth.

 For more information about persistent history processing, see [Consuming Relevant Store Changes](https://developer.apple.com/documentation/coredata/consuming_relevant_store_changes).